sagemath/trac_to_gh/Issue 5135.md

 # Issue 5135: Alternative basis for kernel of a matrix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5135

 Original creator: rbeezer